loganzartman/canvas-styled-text/README.md

 # canvas-styled-text

-`fillText` but with support for multiple lines and multiple fonts and styles in one block of text!
+`fillText` and `strokeText` but with support for multiple lines and multiple fonts and styles in one block of text!

-Inspired by but not conforming to the [canvas-formatted-text WICG proposal](https://github.com/WICG/canvas-formatted-text).
+Inspired by but not even vaguely conforming to the [canvas-formatted-text WICG proposal](https://github.com/WICG/canvas-formatted-text).

 Hopefully this will be unnecessary someday!

+Features:

+- change font
+- change text color
+- multiple lines
+- supports textAlign
+- supports textBaseline
+- scale text
+- vertical offset
+- inherits style from canvas context by default
+- no runtime dependencies!

 ## [Examples](https://loganzartman.github.io/canvas-styled-text)